steph-xue/network/README.md

 # Network

-A full stack social networking web application where users can create posts, like and dislike posts made by others, and follow other users to build a personalized feed.
+A full stack social networking web application where users can create and edit posts, like and dislike posts made by others, and follow other users to build a personalized feed.
+Posts are paginated across the homepage, profile pages, and following feed, and actions such as liking, disliking, and editing update instantly without reloading the page.

 <br>